zzzprojects/docs/entityframework.net/pages/TBD/documentations/providers-postgresql.md

 #### How to Use PostgreSQL Database Provider

-To use PostgreSQL database provider, the first step is to install [Npgsql.EntityFramework](https://www.nuget.org/packages/Npgsql.EntityFramework/) NuGet package.
+To use the PostgreSQL database provider, the first step is to install [Npgsql.EntityFramework](https://www.nuget.org/packages/Npgsql.EntityFramework/) NuGet package.

-Now to use Entity Framework with PostgreSQL database, add connection string and PostgreSQL provider for EF6 in configuration sections of `App.config` file
+Now to use Entity Framework with the PostgreSQL database, add the connection string and the PostgreSQL provider for EF6 in the configuration sections of the `App.config` file

 ```csharp
 <connectionStrings>